 While at the museum, you’ll enjoy fabulous ocean views as you browse the thought-provoking displays and exhibits.
 After your visit, stop at The Shop, where you can purchase souvenirs, contemporary art books, and design objects to commemorate your visit.

 The museum offers a Free Third Thursday, where guests get in free, and the hours are extended to 8 pm.
-The museum also offers free guided tours from 6 pm til close.
+The museum also offers free guided tours from 6 pm until closing.
 General admission is $25, and children under 17 get in for free.

 See Related: Fun & Best Things to Do in Santa Cruz, California